SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Herbal Brewing

 You can create herbal brews, each of which lasts until the next long rest.
-You create a total of brews equal to your proficiency bonus.
+You create a total of brews equals to your proficiency bonus.
 For each brew, choose one of the following effects:
 Fortifying Brew: grants resistance to different damage types for 1 hour.
 Quickening Brew: provides 2d4 hit points.
 Toxifying Brew: acts as poison that can be applied to a weapon that lasts for 1 minute.
 If the hit lands the target takes 1d4 poison damage on each hit.